MaselLab/ProteinEvolution/ProteinSequenceMetricsScripts/ReadMe.md

 - Clustering and dispersion
 - Amino acid composition

  The scripts are listed below in alphabetical order.
-All scripts are stored in their own subdirectory with a readme for ease-of-use.

 -----------